-Professors who adopt the book may register at the author's personal website to obtain additional information relevant to the subject (syllabi, project assignments, etc.) and the text and to download updated software (password protected).
+Professors who adopt the book may register at the author's personal website to obtain additional information relevant to the subject (syllabi, master lectures, project assignments, etc.) and the text and to download web content and updated software (password protected).
 Go to: